Review the details regarding Sponsored Programs conducted at William & Mary.

 - Contact the OSP as soon as you think you might pursue a call for proposals or whenever you think there might be an opportunity for funding for your work.
 The OSP will then assign a person to assist and help you in whatever way possible in assembling the submission package.
 It is important to have OSP personnel engaged as you undertake discussions with potential sponsors.

 - The first official step in the process is submission of the online digital routing and review form which has replaced the printed “yellow sheet.”
 This form can be accessed at https://grants.wm.edu/wm_prod/index.cfm using your assigned WM log-on and password.
 Timely submission of the digital routing and review form, along with a rough draft budget and proposal narrative should be submitted as soon as possible but no later than 5 working days prior to the submission date for the proposal.
 This will provide time to coordinate with Department Chairs, Deans, the VPR, and various compliance committees.
-Additionally, please realize that requests for supplemental resource commitments by the College, such as a need for facilities modifications, commitment for student housing, and reduced F&A require more time for review and approvals.
+Additionally, please realize that requests for supplemental resource commitments by the university, such as a need for facilities modifications, commitment for student housing, and reduced F&A require more time for review and approvals.
 In other words, the greater the need for institutional support, the earlier the routing and review form needs to be submitted.

 - The 5-day requirement allows OSP time to review documents and prepare the variety of mandatory forms and digital packages needed for on-line submissions.
 We are aware that investigators work on proposals until the last moment, so forwarding draft copies of all documents as you prepare them is a good way to initiate and expedite the review process.

 - Investigators are often contacted by agency personnel and program officers to discuss and negotiate specific details of potential agreements.
-While discussions with program officers/research directors can be appropriate and helpful, please do not offer extraordinary terms or conditions or over-promise what the institution will agree to do.
-Detailed negotiations may involve specifics of price, unrecovered institutional costs, intellectual property rights, reduction in overhead, and personnel requirements and must involve OSP.
+While discussions with program officers/research directors can be appropriate and helpful, please do not offer extraordinary terms or conditions or over-promise what the university will agree to do.
+Detailed negotiations may involve specifics of price, unrecovered institutional costs, intellectual property rights, reduction in overhead, and personnel requirements must involve OSP.
 Researchers are urged to limit their commitments to defining specific tasks and project goals.
 Commitments of resources and final financial details must be cleared through the VPR and OSP.

-- Since all awards are contractual documents obligating the university to specific requirements and deliverables, ANY change in terms and conditions must be requested and negotiated through OSP and accepted by that office.
+- Since all awards are contractual documents obligating William & Mary to specific requirements and deliverables, ANY change in terms and conditions must be requested and negotiated through OSP and accepted by that office.
 Changes to existing agreements such as extensions in the period of performance (with or without cost), requests for budget adjustments, changes in principal investigator, addition or substitution of major labor categories, addition of deliverables, changes to intellectual property terms, or changes in the scope of work must be reviewed and submitted by OSP.
 This is as easy as telling your OSP administrator what changes you would like to make in the contract.
 OSP will work with the funding entity and if necessary will initiate conference calls with agency representative(s) to accomplish the requested adjustments.
 OSP will not authorize any changes that are not submitted and documented through this office.

 We appreciate your cooperation.
 If you have any questions or concerns, please contact us.